- Class: Mammalia (Mammals)

 Today, there are nine bonobos in the troop, residing in a spacious home in the Zoo’s Lost Forest below the gorillas’ lush habitat.
 What you’ll notice is that these intelligent animals are a lot of fun to watch.
 Their exhibit is dominated by giant rock outcroppings and distinctive, twisted palms, on which the playful bonobos nimbly climb.
 Waterfalls and streams add to the African rain forest atmosphere.
 But the real show is the bonobos themselves—just a few minutes observing them in action, and you’ll realize how smart they really are!

-Sadly, there are few bonobos left in the wild, and so they are considered the most endangered of the great apes.
+Unfortunately, there are few bonobos left in the wild, and so they are considered one of the most endangered of the great apes.
 Humans continue to move into bonobo habitat, hunting these amazing apes for food and selling their babies into the pet trade.
 Commercial logging operations create new roads to harvest timber, giving people easier access to hunt or capture many rain forest species, including bonobos.

 There are also few bonobos in zoos.
-The San Diego Zoo has successfully bred and maintained these intelligent and curious apes since 1960, and we continue to fund conservation efforts for them in central Africa.
+The San Diego Zoo has successfully bred and maintained these intelligent and curious apes since 1960, and we continue to fund conservation efforts for them in Central Africa.